arpanhazraisi/langchain_llm/README.md

 ## Set up virtual env

+* Approach 1 *
-# Through anaconda prompt
+### Through anaconda prompt
 - $ conda create -p langchain_env  python=3.9 -y

-# Through VS code or PyCharm
+### Through VS code or PyCharm
 1. open cmd from terminal (!! check its not powershell !!)
+2. $ conda create -p venv  python=3.9 -y
+   - This will creat a folder venv/
+3. Activate the env: $ conda activate venv/

-2. check conda is recognised or not
+* If conda is not recognised * check conda is recognised or not
     $ conda --version
     if not, ensure conda is in PATH, steps
 -   Open the Start menu, search for "Edit the system environment variables," and open it.